 We continued on like this for nine minutes – I thought I might not get rescued after all… until finally the helicopter was pointed right at me.
 I struggled to free my left arm, which I was lying on, to try to make some motion.
 I thought that I would have been easy to spot as is, but I realized that my orange jacket may have been somewhat hidden given that I was in the fetal position.
 The dispatcher confirmed they had spotted me, and the helicopter briefly touched down to let three emergency workers – two men and one woman – on to the ground below me.
 They climbed up the hill towards me carrying a stretcher as I lay still.

 I cannot remember if any of them spoke English or not.
 Even if they did, I’m not sure I would have followed.
 The woman shoved what seemed like a lollipop in my mouth, which I understood was for the pain, and I concentrated on sucking every ounce of relief out of that candy (turns out it was probably a fentanyl lollipop, which is a strong opioid).
 They rushed to put on my left glove and I believe they may have covered me in an emergency blanket, but I can’t be sure.
 They took off my snowshoes and my backpack, and put the stretcher together.
 I remember saying over and over, “I can’t breathe, I can’t breathe,” which I knew they wouldn’t believe because I had enough breath to speak.
-I knew myself that I could breath, but I was having significant trouble because of the injury to my right side, and it would have been way too much effort to say all of those words.
+I knew myself that I could breathe, but I was having significant trouble because of the injury to my right side, and it would have been way too much effort to say all of those words.
 I stuck with the most simple plea for help, rather than the most accurate one.
 I was terrified that I would lose the ability to breathe entirely.